 - Transfer the cooked pasta shells to a baking sheet and drizzle with the 1 tablespoon olive oil to prevent sticking and set aside.

 - While the pasta is cooking, prepare the Tofu Ricotta.
 Drain the block of tofu and dab away the excess water with some paper towels.
-Place the tofu, nutritional yeast, garlic powder, onion powder, salt, pepper, extra virgin olive oil, lemon zest, 1 tablespoon lemon juice, and crushed red pepper flakes in a food processor and pulse repeatedly until the texture is relatively smooth but still a little chunky, similar to the texture of ricotta cheese.
+Place the tofu in a food processor.
+Add the nutritional yeast, garlic powder, onion powder, 1 1/2 teaspoons kosher salt, a generous amount of pepper, extra virgin olive oil, lemon zest, 1 tablespoon lemon juice, and crushed red pepper flakes.Pulse repeatedly until the texture is relatively smooth but still a little chunky, similar to the texture of ricotta cheese.

 - Make the pumpkin ricotta filling.
-In a large bowl, combine the Tofu Ricotta, pumpkin purée, nutmeg, 1/2 teaspoon kosher salt, black pepper to taste, and vegan parmesan cheese (if using).
+In a large bowl, combine the Tofu Ricotta, pumpkin purรฉe, nutmeg, and vegan parmesan cheese (if using).
 Fold the ingredients together using a silicone spatula.
 Taste the filling and adjust the seasonings accordingly, adding more salt, pepper, or nutmeg as needed.
 Spoon 1-2 tablespoons of the filling into each jumbo pasta shell, and set aside.

 - Blend the sauce.
 Transfer the sauce to a blender and add the 1 teaspoon kosher salt and black pepper to taste.
 Blend until the sauce is smooth and creamy.
 Taste the sauce for seasonings, adding more salt or pepper as desired.

 - Assemble the dish.
-Pour 1/2 cup of the Garlic Béchamel Sauce in the prepared baking dish (enough for a thin layer on the bottom of the pan).
+Pour 1/2 cup of the Garlic Bรฉchamel Sauce into the baking dish (enough for a thin layer on the bottom of the pan).
 Arrange the stuffed jumbo shells on top of the sauce.
 Pour the remaining sauce on top of the shells.
 Scatter the chopped fresh sage leaves on top of the sauce.
 Bake the stuffed shells for 22-25 minutes, or until the pasta shells are lightly golden.
 Serve warm.

 Notes